rudxde/photomx/docs/front/datamodel/GeneralCue.md

 - [IFade](./IFade.md)

 ### Description:
 The General cue inherits from the [ICue](./ICue.md) interface.
 A GeneralCue is a set of stats of different fixtures.
-For each stat of a fixture ther is a [Cueble](./Cueble.md).
+For each stat of a fixture there is a [Cueble](./ICueble.md).
 An General Cue also contains an [IFade](./IFade.md) to fade the values of the cue in.